anonymous-robotics/IPAS-RAL/README.md

 # IPAS-RAL （Anonymous Version）
 Technical Documentation of IPAS (Supplementary Material)

-This repository contains supplementary documents for the manuscript submitted to IEEE Robotics and Automation Letters (RAL), titled:
+This repository contains supplementary materials for the manuscript submitted to IEEE Robotics and Automation Letters (RAL)

-**"IPAS: A Compact Multi-Channel Pneumatic System with Embedded Hierarchical Control for Soft Dexterous Hands"**

-Contact: xxx
+This version has been anonymized for review.

 License: MIT